-For the publication of Q2 2024, as written in the methodology presented before, quarterly estimates have been fitted on the last definitive annual employment estimate (2022).
-In consequences, quarterly private payroll employment estimate levels were revised downwards since 2021 (figure 1) and public payroll employment were revised upwards since 2022 (figure 2).
-The infra-annual profile of trends in private and public payroll employment estimates has been slightly revised, since 2021 (figure 3 and 4).
+For the publication of Q1 2025, as written in the methodology presented before, quarterly estimates have been fitted on the last definitive annual employment estimate (2023).
+In consequences, quarterly private payroll employment estimate levels were revised downwards before 2023 (figure 1) and public payroll employment were revised upwards before 2023 (figure 2).
+The infra-annual profile of trends in private and public payroll employment estimates has been slightly revised (figure 3 and 4).